wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 delimiter of a control tag rather than at the invocation site of the control tag.
 Control tags are a mild extension of exception tags as in the exception handling proposal.
 The key difference is that in addition to a payload type, a control tag also declares a return type.
+Roughly, control tags can be thought of as resumable exceptions.

 Typed continuations may be efficiently implemented using segmented stacks, but other implementations are also possible.